qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 Working with the Legend independent layer order ...............................................

-Since QGIS 1.8 there is a widget that allows to define a legend independent drawing order.
+There is a widget that allows to define a legend independent drawing order.
 You can activate it in the menu :menuselection:`Settings --> Panels`.
 Determine the drawing order of the layers in the map view here.
 Doing so makes it possible to order your layers in order of importance, for example, but to still display them in the correct order (see figure_layer_order_).
 Checking the
-|checkbox| :guilabel:`control rendering order` box underneath the list of layers
+|checkbox| :guilabel:`Control rendering order` box underneath the list of layers
 will cause a revert to default behavior.

 .. _figure_layer_order: